AlexThePolygonal/cpp-stateful-templates/README.md

 {};
 ```

-#### GCC is difficult
+#### GCC is complex

 GCC processes templates in a bizarre way.
 It behaves identically to Clang, except when instantiating parent template classes, it sometimes evaluates all of the "simple-looking" arguments, then processes the rest sequentially.
 I was, unfortunately, unable to find a description of the heuristics that cause this behaviour.

-This divergence in instantiation order can lead to different, and very surprising, behaviors for stateful 'functions' on GCC compared to Clang, as demonstrated in the recursive tests
+This leads to different, and very surprising, results of stateful 'functions' on GCC and Clang, and you can see it in the recursive tests.
 ```cpp
 struct SumOfFirstIntegers {
     template <class _>